 Soap is made from fats or oils and lye.
 Most soaps are made with the cold process method: heating the fat or oils, slowly adding lye and water mixture until it thickens, adding fragrance and color and then pouring the liquid into molds.
 The soap is removed from the molds once hardened, about 24 hours.
 After it has cured for about four weeks, it is safe and ready for use.
 During the soap making process, the added lye is neutralized by the chemical reaction that turns the fat and lye into soap.

 Much commercial soap is made using the cold process method.
 However, instead of pouring the liquid into molds once it thickens, they add salt to the mixture.
 The salt causes the liquid to curdle.
 The curdled soap floats to the top and is skimmed off the liquid to put into molds.
 The remaining liquid is mainly glycerin which is distilled and sold to pharmaceutical and cosmetic companies to make a profit.

 By removing the glycerin from the soap, the bar soap is more like a detergent.
 A detergent is a surfactant that helps water and oil to combine instead of separating.
 This allows a surface to be cleaned with water even if the surface contains oil.
-Skin contains oil which is removed when a detergent is used.
-Therefore, commercial bar soap dries out the skin because it remove the skins natural oils that provide the body protection from weather, viruses, bacteria and other disease causing substances.
+The skin contains oil which is removed when a detergent is used.
+Therefore, commercial bar soap dries out the skin because it removes the skin’s natural oils that provide the body protection from weather, viruses, bacteria and other disease-causing substances.